 - The average price per suite was $276,085, which is an 8.1 percent increase year-over-year.
 (Source)

 - Sales volumes for multi-family offerings are 251 million, which is a 65.9 percent increase from the year prior.
 (Source)

 - There are 13,358 purpose-built rental suites under construction in the GTA.
 That’s a year-over-year increase of 21 percent.
 (Source)

-For further details on the multi-family offerings and real estate markets in cities throughout Ontario, take a look at Crescendo Equity’s recent article, which outlines the top rental sub-markets to invest in Ontario in 2020.
+For further details on the multifamily real estate offerings in cities throughout Ontario, take a look at Crescendo Equity’s recent article, which outlines the top rental sub-markets to invest in Ontario in 2020.